-• It would allow the student to progress to the next level of the programme • All assessments have been attempted in the module to be compensated or the student has valid mitigating circumstances for any missed elements Examination Board Minutes The CLTB is responsible for producing detailed and accurate records of the Module Panel's and Progression Board's proceedings.
-The minutes are the formal record of the Module Panel's decisions about student achievement and progression.
+- It would allow the student to progress to the next level of the programme - All assessments have been attempted in the module to be compensated or the student has valid mitigating circumstances for any missed elements

+Examination Board Minutes

+The CLTB is responsible for producing detailed and accurate records of the Module Panel's and Progression Board's proceedings.
+The minutes are the formal record of the Module

+Panel's decisions about student achievement and progression.

 Minutes from these Boards are confidential.
 Students should be referred by name and number on the minutes.
 For the avoidance of doubt, the minutes are not part of the College's published information but may be referred to in the case of an appeal against an Examination Committee decision.
 They should be stored securely by the College for a minimum period of five years.

-Failure and Reassessment (including deferral and re-enrolment) A student who has not passed the assessment of a module at the first attempt may be given a referral, that is, a re-assessment opportunity in a given module.
-The following criteria normally apply:
+Failure and Reassessment (including deferral and re-enrolment)

+A student who has not passed the assessment of a module at the first attempt may be given a referral, that is, a re-assessment opportunity in a given module.
+Students who score a passing grade on the reassessment will have their mark capped at the module pass mark and the grade will over-ride the previous result for that module.